jeffpar/pcjs.v1/pubs/pc/reference/intel/80286/early_errata/README.md

 ---
 layout: page
-title: "Intel 80286 CPU Documentation: Early Errata"
+title: "Intel 80286 CPU Errata: Early Problems"
 permalink: /pubs/pc/reference/intel/80286/early_errata/
 ---

-Intel 80286 CPU Documentation
+Intel 80286 CPU Errata: Early Problems
 ---

+[The following information is from an undated 15-page Intel document titled "Undocumented iAPX 286 Test Instruction".
+NOTE: The initial reference to LOADALL as "opcode 0F04H" and the subsequent references to the "0F05H opcode" are exactly as they appear in the original document.
+Whether or not they were mistakes is unknown.]

 ### Exceptions from Undefined Opcodes and String Instructions